coollabsio/coolify/README.md

 # FAQ
-Q: What does Buildpack means?
+Q: What is a buildpack?

 A: It defines your application's final form.
-Static means that it will be hosted as a static site in the end. (see next question below 👇)
+`Static` means that it will be hosted as a static site.

----

-Q: How can I build a static site, like Next.js, Sapper (prerendered), etc ?

-A: Use `static` builder and set your `Build command`.
+`NodeJs` means that it will be started as a node application.

 # Screenshots